aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/reading-and-writing-general-properties/_index.md

 {{% /alert %}}
 ## **General Properties**
-The [Task](/pages/createpage.action?spaceKey=tasksjava&title=com.aspose.tasks.Task+Class&linkCreation=true&fromPageId=16581046) exposes a number of general properties:
+The [Task](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Task/) exposes several general properties:

 - Name, used to set and get a task's name (string).
 - Id, used to set and get a task's ID (integer).